Grislow/KnowledgeBase/resources/glossary.md

 &nbsp;
 # C

+## Call Stack
+Also called and Execution Stack, Program Stack or Run-time Stack.
+It is a LIFO data structure containing all routines that are currently being executed or are awaiting execution.
+The position of subroutines on the stack determines their order of execution.

+## Callback Function
+A function passed as an argument.

 ## Clause
 An incomplete fragment of a statement.

+## Closure
+A function that has its own lexical environment.

 ## Code point
 A unique number assigned to each Unicode character.